Men: Need to Clean Out Your Closet? Here’s Where You Can Consign Clothes

 Like Plato’s Closet, Buffalo Exchange buys acceptable items upfront and pays you in cash or store credit.
-Like other companies on this list, you can either drop your items off at one of its physical locations or send them by prepaid UPS shipping.
+You can either drop your items off at one of its physical locations or send them by prepaid UPS shipping.

-Buffalo Exchange lists what each location is looking for here, but as a rule, it focuses on “current trends, denim, designer, everyday basics, leather, vintage and one-of-a-kind items.”
+Buffalo Exchange lists what each location is looking for here, but as a rule, it focuses on “designer items, popular mall brands, athletic war, current trends, everyday staples, vintage, and one-of-a-kind pieces.”
 You can call ahead to find out what your local store is looking for if you’re selling in person or go here to see its biggest sell-by-mail needs.